Getting the best results from your heat press relies a lot on having the best heat transfer paper.

 - Promotional items

 Once you have started, you’ll soon find you have ideas for items all over the house and for gifts too.
 You could even set up a small business selling your designs.
-Whatever you choose to create, you’ll soon learn which papers work best which which fabrics.
+Whatever you choose to create, you’ll soon learn which papers work best with fabrics.